Shiked/tm-bonkPlusPlus/README.md

 You can adjust:
 *   **General:** Enable/disable sound/visuals, chance of sound playing, volume.
-*   **Detection:** How sensitive the crash detection is (overall threshold, separate ground/air sensitivity), and time between bonks.
+*   **Detection:** How sensitive the crash detection is, and time between bonks.
+*   **Sound (Main Tab):**
+    *   Playback mode (Random/Ordered).
-*   **Sound:** Playback mode (Random/Ordered), max repeats for random mode, enable/disable default sounds, enable/disable custom sounds.
+    *   Max repeats for random mode.
+    *   Master toggles for Default Sounds, Local Custom Sounds, and Remote Sounds.
+    *   Individual enable/disable toggles for each *downloaded* Remote Sound (sounds must be downloaded first via the "Downloaded Sounds" tab).
+*   **Downloaded Sounds (Tab):**
+    *   View a list of available remote sounds.
+    *   Download individual remote sounds to your local storage.
+    *   Refresh the list of available remote sounds from the server.
+    *   Reload the status of already downloaded sounds.
 *   **Visual:** Duration, color, opacity, and shape of the visual effect.
-*   **Stat Box:** Enable/disable the stats window, lock its position/size, toggle which stats are shown (bonk counts, speeds, rate).
+*   **Stat Box:** Enable/disable the stats window, lock its position/size, toggle which stats are shown.
 *   **Reset Stats:** A dedicated tab to reset map, session, or all-time stats (with confirmation).
 *   **Misc:** Enable debug logging for troubleshooting.